 Living in the world that we do, one of the things we tend to take for granted is the development and growth of our cities.
 It is not an uncommon sight to see new highways and buildings being built, we eagerly anticipate the grand opening of a new mall or restaurant or skyscraper or even our dream home, rarely pausing to think of the blood, sweat and intense hard work that goes into these creations.

-If you find yourself in a situation like this and you’re unsure of how to proceed, contact a lawyer to discuss your situation and find out what if anything you are entitled to.
+If you find yourself in a situation like this and you’re unsure of how to proceed, contact a New York construction accident lawyer to discuss your situation and find out what if anything you are entitled to.

 New York City is one such city where construction is a round the clock, 24/7 business.
 A booming city that never sleeps, it is known throughout the world for it’s impressive skyline, its sky high towers and architecture that is both breath taking and innovative.

-What kind of accidents can take place in a construction site?
+What kind of accidents can take place on a New York construction site?

 - Exposure to harmful and hazardous products;